-Choreographic Character Sliding Movement shall be identified at the attempt of the element and confirmed when the skater executes a controlled sliding movement on the ice for 2 seconds or longer.
+Choreographic Character Sliding Movement shall be identified at the attempt of the element and confirmed when the skater executes a controlled sliding movement on the ice.

 If the skater does not execute the Choreographic Sliding Movement in a controlled manner the element will receive No Value.